gsarig/ootb-openstreetmap/README.md

 That's the point, actually.
 Just install the plugin and start adding maps.
 Keep in mind, though, that as stated on the [OpenStreetMap Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/), OSM’s own servers are run entirely on donated resources and they have strictly limited capacity.
 Using them on a site with low traffic will probably be fine.
 Nevertheless, you are advised to create an account to [MapBox](https://www.mapbox.com/) and get a free API Key.

 ### How can I add a custom Mapbox style?
-You can find the style URL in the [Mapbox Studio](https://www.mapbox.com/studio/).
+You can find the style URL on [Mapbox Studio](https://www.mapbox.com/studio/).
 There, use the "Share" button, and under "Developer resources", copy the "Style URL".
 It should look like that: `mapbox://styles/username/style-id`.
 You can declare a global style on the plugin's settings, to be used as a default for all the maps, or you can set a custom style for each map, by using the block's settings panel.

 ### How do I add a new location?